 You can either pay a solicitor to fill in the forms for you, complete the forms online yourself, download the forms and complete them by hand or ask for the forms to be sent to you by post by phoning 0300 456 0300.

 An LPA can only be used once it’s been registered with the Office of the Public Guardian.
 The donor or attorneys can apply to register the LPA (if the attorneys apply to register it, the donor will be notified and can object if they want to).

-You have to pay a fee to register each LPA application unless you receive certain state benefits or are on a low income (below £12,000).
+You have to pay a fee to register each LPA application unless you receive certain state benefits.
+If you are on a low income (below £12,000) you only pay half the fee.
 If you think you may be entitled to a fee reduction or waiver you’ll need to complete form LPA120A.

 It currently takes 8 to 10 weeks for the registration process to take place providing no mistakes are made on the form.

 You can find out more about LPAs at:

 You can use the government’s online service to create your LPA at:

 You can download the LPA forms to complete by hand at:

 Find out about the role of an attorney at: